Capitol Reef Photography Guide: Best Photo Spots In Fruita

 Towering red rock canyon walls in Utah

-Towering red canyon walls of the Capitol Reef
+Towering red canyon walls

+Although Capitol Reef’s rock formations are far less impressive than its Utah family members, it doesn’t mean there are no cool features here.
 This photo depicts the grandeur of this rock face perfectly and the lifeless tree draws the eye, right?
-The large towering red walls command attention almost anywhere you look in Capitol Reef.
+The large towering red walls command attention almost anywhere you look.

 Numerous images carved into a red rock in Utah